 Design for Recovery can also point potential residents toward possible sources for financial assistance for sober living enrollment.
 Design for Recovery’s convenient location as well as its proven track record of helping people recover from substance abuse disorder makes Design for Recovery the clear solution for individuals who are eager to find a newfound freedom and happiness.

 For anyone seeking more information about the history of Design for Recovery, its core values, or details about the day-to-day workings of its program, feel free to reach out and contact us today.

-Located in the heart of West Los Angeles, our residences are centrally located near the beach, downtown Los Angeles, The Inland Empire, Orange County, San Diego, Santa Barbara and the San Fernando Valley.
-We provides a safe and comfortable base for young men to involve themselves in the community and to thrive as new and growing individuals.
+Located in the heart of Southern California, our residences are centrally located near the beach, downtown and LAX airport.
+We provide a safe and comfortable base for young men to involve themselves in the community and to thrive as new and growing individual.

 Design For Recovery is committed to helping you or your loved one live a fulfilling life free from alcohol and drug addiction.
 Below you can find out what to expect when you contact us for help.

 Call us at (424) 327-4614 or fill out the form below and we will be in touch with you soon.